shadowga/website/_docs/3/a-becomingadmin.md

 * Good communicators, people who know the English language well and can talk to people clearly.

 ## Selecting members
-If you're already an administrator, you can select a member for the position.
+If you're already an administrator, you can select a member to the position.
 Selected members are expected to stand out from everyone else and meet all of the above requirements.
-By selecting a member, you bring them to an Executive or higher's attention and they will decide if your recommendation seems fit for the job.
+By select a member, you agree that they represent a model candidate in your eyes and bring a higher-ranked admin's attention to the member.

 ### Requirements for selection
 * An administrator can only select one member per year.